 ● Triglycerides below 150 mg/dL (or 1.7 mmol/L)

 Likewise, many people who cannot meet their goals can thus still have a low risk of heart attacks and strokes.
 (1) High cholesterol, by itself, is not always a reason to worry.
-It’s just a part of what causes heart disease.
+It’s just a part of what causes heart disease and health issues.
 Other factors that increase your risk include:

 ● Cigarette smoking